"On Thursday we do not want to listen to you."

 Because "naar jij" is improper Dutch.
 It would be "naar jou".
-A big reason for this is that, in Dutch, words are sometimes left out of sentences.
+In Dutch words can sometimes be considered to be left out of sentences.
 In these examples the imagined part is highlighted:

 - Hij luistert naar jou -> Hij listens to you

 - Hij geeft meer om de kat dan jij doet -> He cares more about the cat than you do

 - Hij geeft de kat aan jou -> He gives the cat to you